 Cover Image Credit: Wikipedia

 After returning from South Africa, Mahatma Gandhi built his first ashram at the Kocharab Bungalow which was then known as the Satyagraha Ashram.
 This was the center of many activities like animal husbandry and farming.
 But due to the increase in activities, the land was no longer sufficient and therefore Gandhi decided to move to the Sabarmati Ashram along the Sabarmati River.
+The Sabarmati ashram architecture was constructed by Charles Correa wherein he used brick piers, stone floors and tiled roofs which gave an expression of contemporary style which was done to live up the spirit of Swadeshi movement.
 After, this Gandhi experimented in the fields of farming, animal husbandry, cow breeding, and other Khadi related activities at this place.
 Later this ashram became the epicenter of all the activities related to the Indian Freedom Struggle.
 Take this guide to this historical site and know the Sabarmati Ashram history in a better way.
+The Sabarmati Ashram history will take you back to the popular Dandi March on 12th March, 1930 when Mahatma Gandhi began this march at a distance of 241 miles from the Sabarmati Ashram.
+If tourists want to deep dive in knowing about Sabarmati Ashram then you must know that Ashram served as home to some of the ideas that led India free.

 Places To Visit At Sabarmati Ashram